Series and Partial Sums

 Convergence of a Series

-The nature (or behavior) of a number series refers to whether the series converges, diverges, or lacks a well-defined limit.
+The nature (or behavior) of a series refers to whether the series converges, diverges, or lacks a well-defined limit.

 - Convergent series.
 A series converges if the limit of the partial sums exists and is a finite number.
 In this case, the sequence sn tends to a finite value S as n→∞, called the sum of the series: $$ \lim_{n \rightarrow ∞} s_n = S $$